We Dissect Protocols

 Manufactured by Thermo Fisher Scientific

-Sourced in United States, United Kingdom, Japan
+Sourced in United States, United Kingdom, Japan, Germany

 Streptavidin Alexa Fluor 488 is a fluorescent conjugate used in various biological applications.
 It is comprised of the protein streptavidin covalently linked to the Alexa Fluor 488 dye.
 This product provides a high-affinity, stable labeling solution for the detection and visualization of biotinylated biomolecules.